HSF/hsf.github.io/organization/_posts/2022/2022-01-20-coordination.md

 Many thanks to TJ Khoo (Analysis); Chris Jones and Attila Krasznahorkay (Frameworks); Andrea Valassi (Generators); Ben Krikler (PyHEP); David Lange (Reconstruction); Mircho Rozodov (Developer Tools); and Meirin Oan Evans (Training) for their work in 2021 and, in many cases, for quite a number of years before that.
 It’s very much appreciated!

-After this meeting outgoing conveners will be liberated from the mailing list, but we look foward to your continuing involvement in HSF and the WGs.
+After this meeting outgoing conveners will be liberated from the mailing list, but we look forward to your continuing involvement in HSF and the WGs.

 ### Data Analysis